sebpiq/rhizome/README.md

 **rhizome** was used to realize the following projects :

-- *The Projectionist Orchestra*.
-Live audio-visual performance, where the audience can control sound and visuals with their smartphones.
 - *Fields*.
 Diffusion of field recordings through the smartphones from people in the audience.
 The connected devices become a giant granular synthesizer that the performers can manipulate live with a midi controller.
+[Watch excerpt](https://vimeo.com/92586493)
+- *The Projectionist Orchestra*.
+Live audio-visual performance, where the audience can control sound and visuals with their smartphones.
+[Watch excerpt](https://vimeo.com/91108668)

 Transferring files